colinhartigan/valorant-rpc/README.md

 ## Modifying the VALORANT launch target

+This section is for the *"I want the program to automatically launch with VALORANT"* people from earlier

 1. Locate the VALORANT shortcut
     - if you typically launch from your desktop, locate the VALORANT icon
     - if you typically launch from the search bar, search for VALORANT and open the file location